craws/OpenAtlas/install/upgrade/upgrade.md

 Before executing SQL statements backup the database.
 Replace database role "openatlas" if needed.

+### 3.7.0 to 3.8.0

+For the export functions you need to make these directories writeable for the Apache user:

+openatlas/export/csv

+openatlas/export/sql

+e.g.

+    # chown www-data openatlas/uploads

+You can check at /admin if there are warnings about non-writeable directories.

 ### 3.6.x to 3.7.0

 One major change is that it isn't needed anymore to have different branches for different projects.